wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/func_keys.rst

 Example
 ~~~~~~~

-A function key that would dial the extension of user "Bob" (who has the id 12)
+To configure a function key that would dial the extension of user "Bob" (who has the id 12), you
-you have a "destination" of type "user" with the "destination_id" 12.
+would have a "destination" of type "user" with the "destination_id" 12.

 Here is an example of the JSON representation for this user::